 Process of acquiring a TLS certificate is a complex one.
 Every organization has its specific rules on security, thus the details are not given here.

-Please note that X.509 certificate should allow usage for TLS web server authentication (as specified in RFC 3280)
+The X.509 certificate should allow usage for TLS web server authentication (as specified in RFC 3280).

 This section describes how to obtain certificates signed by a local CA and correctly use it in local environment: